wiwaterhouse/wiwaterhouse/Ob-William/Notes from Chris.md

-- Check to see if flag to be added for international travel
+- Check to see if attribute to be added for international travel